ComedicChimera/chai-lang.dev/static/markdown/guide/chapter5.md

 The first operator is the inline condition operator.
 It takes the following form.

-    let x = condition ? result1 : result2;
+    let x = result1 if condition else result2;

-As you can see, this operator returns the first value is condition is true and the second value if the branch is false.
+As you can see, this operator returns the first value if condition is true and the second value if the branch is false.

 > Both inline control flow operators as low precedence operators.
 This means that